signalwire/signalwire-js/.changeset/little-apes-act.md

 ---
 '@signalwire/core': patch
-'@signalwire/realtime-api': patch
 ---

-Fixed signature of the setLayout method of a VideoRoomSession [fix]
+Fixed signature of the setLayout method of a VideoRoomSession (affects: realtime-api) [fix]